MERLev/reVita/README.md

 - Is there any way to have this work on the save screen/system apps/livearea ?
   - ATM, no
 - What is deadband under gyro menu ?
-  - Deadband limits gyroscope sensivity, so smallest movements are ignored to handle shaking hands, and it is enabled by default in most vita games.
-Disabling it will higly increase sensivity of gyroscope.
+  - Deadband limits gyroscope sensitivity, so smallest movements are ignored to handle shaking hands, and it is enabled by default in most vita games.
+Disabling it will higly increase sensitivity of gyroscope.

 ## Known issues